lisa-lumos/the-odin-project/1-foundations/02-css-foundations.md

 Cascade determines which rules actually get applied to a HTML element.
 Specificity, inheritance, rule order.

+To `calculate specificity`, Start at 0, add 100 for each ID value, add 10 for each class value (or pseudo-class or attribute selector), add 1 for each element selector or pseudo-element.
+Inline style gets a specificity value of 1000, and is always given the highest priority.
+But if you use the !important rule, it will even override inline styles.
+The universal selector (*) has a specificity of 0.

 Inheritance refers to certain CSS properties that, when applied to an element, are inherited by that element’s descendants, even if we don’t explicitly write a rule for those descendants.
 Typography based properties (`color`, `font-size`, `font-family`, etc.) are usually inherited, while most other properties aren’t.
 The exception is when directly targeting an element, because it is more specific.
+Mozilla CSS Properties Reference (`https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference`) can be used to learn if a particular CSS property is inherited or not - look for the Inherited field inside the Formal Definition section.

+## Chrome developer tool
 The Styles pane in the Chrome Developer Tools allows you to edit styles directly in the browser, so you can see the changes immediately (responds in real-time).
 It is extremely useful for quickly testing out various attributes and values without needing to reload the page over and over again.

 The CSS box model: `https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model`.
 Changing the value of the `display` property can change whether the outer display type of a box is block or inline.
 This changes the way it displays alongside other elements in the layout.